Patek Philippe VS Jaeger LeCoultre

 Patek has great movements but just as it is known that Patek Philippe takes their finishing to the next level, Jaeger LeCoultre takes their testing to the next level to even stricter standards than Patek Philippe.
 Their 1000-hour control test lasts longer than the testing Patek Philippe performs and is arguably the strictest testing in the business.
 The 1000 Hours Control symbol on a JLC case back (below) is a testament to these highest standards of testing.

-Patek Philippe has carved out a special place for their brand in the luxury watch market and has become a household name.
+Patek Philippe, as a company, has carved out a special place for its brand in the luxury watch market and has become a household name.
 When people think of a super high-end watch, Patek is often the first name to come to mind followed by brands like Audemars Piguet and Vacheron Constantin who together make up the “holy trinity” of watchmaking.
 Other brands like Breguet and A Lange & Sohne are also often associated with luxury watches.